sid030sid/did-ipfs-service-provider/README.md

 Simply call ``/resolve/{didIpfs}`` endpoint while setting path parameter `didIpfs` to the _did:ipfs_ you want to resolve.

 ### How to create a _did:ipfs_ with private DID Document?
-To create a private DID Documents, simply set the `privateDidDoc` query parameter to `true` when calling the `/createDidIpfs` endpoint.
+To create private DID Documents, simply set the `privateDidDoc` query parameter to `true` when calling the `/createDidIpfs` endpoint.
 Currently, the `did:ipfs service provider` uses [Pinata's File API](https://pinata.cloud/features#file-api) to create private DID Documents.
 Other methods for ensuring privacy in _did:ipfs_ documents are possible, such as using private [IPFS Clusters](https://ipfscluster.io/).